AndyPWarren/experience-tracker/README.md

+# Experience tracker

+My solution to the problem outlined in [this gist](https://gist.github.com/heikela/9105949272e169bf891a84af6c201afa).
+Created as a learning exercise for React/Redux.

+I have used a material design approach utilizing react components from [material-ui](https://material-ui.com/) to facilitate clean design and quick development.

+### Future Improvement
+1. Improve test coverage.
+The redux store logic is well covered however it would be beneficial to improve component test coverage.
+A few examples of testing components has been provided.
+2. Implement a snackbar confirming certain actions (create/update/delete etc).

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>